-Parenting styles vs parenting practices
+Parenting styles vs. parenting practices

 Parenting styles are broader than parenting practices.
 Parenting styles are composed of a constellation or patterns of parenting practices that we convey to our children.
-Parenting practices, on the other hand, are specific attitudes and behavior that we carry out towards our children.
+Parenting practices, on the other hand, are specific attitudes and behavior that we carry out toward our children.
 We can identify our parenting style by looking into our different parenting practices.

 Characteristics of an authoritative parent

 You are an authoritative parent if you possess the following attitude and behavior: